Woodnewton Learning Community, Rowlett Road, Corby, NN17 2NU

 - Children who have a sibling currently attending the school.

-The school’s catchment area is shown on the map available from the school.
+The Academy’s catchment area is shown on the map available from the Academy.
 Where there is a dispute as to whether a particular address is within the Catchment area, the school’s decision shall be final.

 - A brother or sister sharing the same parents.